 Start this new year off with free monthly Jewish children’s books sent directly to your home from PJ Library Bay Area – Sign Up Today!

 Yom Kippur activities for East Bay kids and families

 The ten days beginning with Rosh Hashanah and ending with Yom Kippur are called the Ten Days of Teshuvah (Ten Days of Returning) – turning away from our mistakes and returning to the “best self” we can be.
 We have a special opportunity to focus on our relationships, say we’re sorry for things we’ve done wrong, and discuss how to strengthen our connections to family, friends, and community.

 - Adults traditionally do not eat on this day.
 They break their fast at the end with a celebratory meal.
 Instead of fasting, older kids might give something else up, such as treats or technology for the day.

 - A short discussion about what makes a good apology is appropriate for younger children.
 Writing down past mistakes on magical disappearing paper and letting them wash away in a bowl of water is a favorite ritual.

 - Doing good deeds and charitable acts is another Yom Kippur tradition.
-Here's a list of local organizations that protect the well-being of Black children.
 Making a donation to a food pantry in honor of the food not eaten that day is a popular gesture of atonement as well.